 Micro wedings are similar to elopements, but elopements are typically even more pared down.
 Learn about my elopement photography services below.

-Are micro weddings really cheaper?
+Are micro weddings really cheaper, even in San Francisco?

 In almost all cases I’ve seen, yes, a micro wedding is a way of saving money on your wedding vs. a traditional wedding.
 This is because the largest expenses of the day tend to be venue and catering.
 These are two things you’ll save BIG on with a simplified, pared-down wedding.